Tissa Hami

 Founder & Principal

-Tissa blends her multi-faceted experience in business and in the performing arts in her consulting work, bringing creative DEI solutions to organizations across industries and around the world.
-Her performance background results in DEI and anti-racism programming that is more dynamic, engaging, and relatable than the usual lecture or report.
-She has worked with Fortune 500 companies, medium-sized businesses, small businesses, non-profits, and universities.
+After an award-winning comedy career, Tissa elected to blend her multi-faceted experience in business and the performing arts into a career in workplace consulting, training, and executive coaching.
+Her performance background results in programming that is more dynamic, engaging, and relatable than the usual lecture.
+She has conducted over 500 training programs, speaking engagements, and performances across the country for an array of clients including Fortune 500 companies, small businesses, non-profits, and universities.

-She is working toward a better world, one organization at a time.
+Tissa is working toward a better world, one organization at a time.